mbacchi/mbacchi.github.io/_posts/2019-08-21-inlets-aws-ec2.md

 ## Remove the Terraformed infrastructure

-When you want to remove this infrastructure, run `terraform destroy` from the cloned `inlets-aws-ec2-terraform` directory where you ran `terraform apply` etc.
+When you want to remove this infrastructure, run `terraform destroy` from the cloned `inlets-aws-terraform` directory where you ran `terraform apply` etc.